The Best Herbs and Supplements to Treat and Heal Gastritis

 These are the ones that really helped heal my gastritis:-

 I tried this for the first time several years ago and found it to be brilliant.
 Slippery elm (Ulmus fulva) has been used for centuries by Native Americans as a herbal remedy.
 They would use it for wounds, skin inflammation and take it orally for coughs and stomach issues.

-Slippery elm powder is prepared by mixing a teaspoonful with a little water, stir and then let thicken.
+Slippery elm powder is prepared by mixing a teaspoonful with a little water, stir and then let it thicken.
 Then you just drink it down straight.
 It’s a weird texture and not the tastiest thing I have ever had, but the results were worth it.

-Some people mix it with hot water and drink it like a tea but I found it quicker to just swallow it down.
+Some people mix it with hot water and drink it like tea but I found it quicker to just swallow it down.

 I would have it about 20 minutes before each meal, and it really soothes and coats the stomach.
 I took it religiously for several months and I believe it gave my stomach protection

 If you are on medication you do need to avoid slippery elm within 2 hours of your taking them as it can affect the absorption of the medication.